 Strong programming and computing dexterity

-To pursue the dream to be a data scientist one should be exceptionally good at coding and have a computing mind that would write, analyze and understand a code at any given time.
+To pursue the dream to be a data scientist one should be exceptionally good at coding and have a computing mind that would write, analyze and understand code at any given time.
 This comes through vigorous study and practice of various programming languages.
 Good knowledge of R is generally preferred for those who want to pursue this career, as it is particularly designed for data science.
 In fact, more than 40 percent of data scientists are using R to solve statistical problems.
 However, R has a sharp learning curve.
-It's difficult to learn if you are not comfortable with coding.
+It’s difficult to learn if you are not comfortable with coding.
 Python, on the other hand, is the most common and preferred language that we usually see being used in data science roles, along with existing object-oriented languages.
 Because of its adaptability, we can use it for almost all the steps involved in data science process.
 Python can take various formats of data and we can easily import SQL tables into the working code.
-It also allows creating data sets.
+It also allows for creating data sets.
 This is why around 51 percent of data scientists prefer Python over other development languages.

 Passion To Partake